With A Fearless Pet Welfare Advocate for An Owner, Was Harry A Marked Dog?

-Did Holding Massey's Vet Staff & Management to Account for Previous Negligence Lead to the Decision to Dupe Me Into Participating in My Own Dog's Unnecessary Death?
+Did Holding Massey to Account for Negligence Lead to Their Decision to Catastrophically Overdose & Abuse My Dog, Then Dupe Me Into Consenting to His Death?

 Over the years, I have persistently advocated to Massey’s Companion Animal Hospital for improved standards and a cessation in their culture of arrogance and non-accountability.